-The complete and effective solution for shallow water anglers
+The optimal microskiff for shallow water anglers

-Another alternative to motorizing is paddling, but motorboats, even small ones such as Jon boats, are too wide for their crew to paddle effectively, so paddling doesn’t really work over significant distances – unless you own a Wavewalk® 700 car-top skiff.
-The special thing about this new boat is that thanks to Wavewalk’s patented invention, it is extremely stable (watch video » …) and being just 31″ wide, it offers comfortable, easy and effective paddling, whether with single blade (canoe) paddles or dual-blade (kayak) paddles, solo or in tandem.
+Another alternative to conventional motorizing is paddling, but motorboats, even small ones such as Jon boats, are too wide for their crew to paddle effectively, so paddling them doesn’t really work over significant distances – unless you own a Wavewalk 700 or S4 cartop skiff.
+The special thing about these patented multihull boats is that thanks to Wavewalk’s invention, they are extremely stable and comfortable, and they offer easy and effective paddling, whether with single blade (canoe) paddles or dual-blade (kayak) paddles, solo or in tandem.

-Aquatic vegetation – not a problem
+PADDLING IN Aquatic vegetation – not a problem

 Poling in Shallow Water